Azure/Enterprise-Scale/docs/Deploy/setup-azuredevops.md

 ## Implementation notes

-The Enterprise Scale *AzOps* (CI/CD) process was designed foremost to run on GitHub.
+The [AzOps](https://github.com/Azure/AzOps/) (CI/CD) process was designed foremost to run on GitHub.
 However, we recognise that many of our customers have invested in Azure DevOps and wish to continue to work with it.

 The Azure DevOps (ADO) implementation uses the same Docker image and appropriates it for use in ADO.